Internal, External, vs Shareholder

 Interest: Profit, employee morale, business sustainability.

 Company management in the form of executive managers and the board of directors have very different incentives from both the owners and employees.
-Not only do they get a salary, but frequently received stock options or grants of stocks.
+Not only do they get a salary, but frequently receive stock options or grants of stocks.
 That means the incentives do not necessarily line up with that of the other stakeholders.
 Instead, there is an incentive to increase the price of the firm’s stocks for their financial gain.
 This can lead to short-term decisions to boost the stock price, at the cost of long-term sustainability.

 Interest: Stock price and business performance.